The Trinity Challenge

 Strategic Advice for Applicants

-From the organization's guidance:
+From the organisation's guidance:

 - “Solutions should provide a public benefit that would be globally accessible under fair, reasonable and non-discriminatory terms”